postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

 * 6.10 LTS (Q3 2021): support for .NET 6.

-PostSharp 6.10 LTS will be our last supported version of the MSIL-based stack and we intend to support it until the end of 2022.
+PostSharp 6.10 LTS will be our last supported version of the MSIL-based stack and we intend to support it according to our support policies, that is, 1 year after Caravela reaches a first LTS version.
 We will work with our customers to ensure the smoothest possible transition.

 ### Will PostSharp "Caravela" be compatible with PostSharp 6.*?